emoncms/emoncms/docs/DebianInstall.md

 # Installation on Raspian/Debian/Ubuntu

 Starting with version 8, it is possible to install emoncms using standard Debian package management.
-This installation path involves fewer manual steps and controls for most dependency management automatically, and is therefore the recommended option if your system is compatible.
+This installation path involves fewer manual steps and controls for most dependency management automatically.

+The Debian package is the most stable way of maintaining an emoncms installation because only formally tagged versions of the master branch are included in the [pkg-emoncms](https://github.com/Dave-McCraw/pkg-emoncms/) repository and uploaded to apt.

+You may prefer to use the git appraoch if you wish to run the very latest version of emoncms and receive bug fixes immedietly.
+The git appraoch can also be easier if you wish to develop and improve emoncms yourself.

+**Installation instructions are maintained in the [pkg-emoncms](https://github.com/Dave-McCraw/pkg-emoncms/) readme**

 ## Configuring apt.sources